NCAA tournament bubble watch: At large-bids for March Madness

 PAC-12 BUBBLE WATCH

-STANFORD (NET: 18, NBC: 10): The last three halves of basketball that Stanford has played has put them smack in the middle of the bubble conversation.
-They blew a 21 point second half lead and lost at USC (40) before going to Cal (155) and blowing another double-digit second half lead in a loss.
-Now, the Cardinal are sitting at 1-3 against Quad 1 opponents without a single win over a top 40 opponent, just two top 90 wins and an ugly Quad 3 loss.
-Hold serve against the Oregon schools this week and they’ll be fine.

-ARIZONA STATE (NET: 56, NBC: Playin game): The Sun Devils landed just an enormous win on Saturday night, coming back from 22 points down to beat Arizona (10) at home in their last chance to take on the Wildcats during the regular season.
-Believe it or not, that is the first Quad 1 win for the Sun Devils, and given that they only have one Quad 2 loss — Virginia (58) on a neutral court — this group is not all that far away from getting a bid.
-They just needed a couple big wins.
-Knocking off Arizona certainly qualifies.
+STANFORD (NET: 27, NBC: First four out): Two weeks ago, the Cardinal were sitting at 15-2 on the season, undefeated in the Pac-12 and holding onto a 21 point second half lead at USC (38).
+They blew that lead, lost in overtime, followed that up with a loss at Cal (146) and then, on Thursday, lost to Oregon State (77) at home.
+Suddenly, this is a team with a pair of Quad 3 losses and no Quad 1 wins.
+With Oregon (15) on Saturday and the mountain road trip next weekend, Stanford picked a bad time to forget how to play.

+ARIZONA STATE (NET: 57, NBC: First four out): How does Arizona State follow up a massive win over their archirival Arizona (11)?
+By going on the road and losing at Washington State (102), of course.
+It’s only a Quad 2 loss, but it is the worst loss of the year for the Sun Devils, and adding bad losses to a resume that only have one win over a top 70 team is problematic.

-WASHINGTON (NET: 45, NBC: Off the bubble): The fact that Washington has a neutral court win over Baylor (1) is the only reason they’re still in the conversation here.
-They’re 12-9 overall and they have just two Quad 1 and 2 wins, which is equal to the number of Quad 3 losses — UCLA (124) at home and at Cal (155) — they’ve suffered.
-They’re currently in last place in the Pac-12, a game behind Washington State.
-They badly need to sweep the Arizona schools this weekend.
+WASHINGTON (NET: 47, NBC: Off the bubble): More late-game execution cost the Huskies as they fell to 2-7 in the Pac-12 with a home loss to Arizona (11) in a game they should have won.
+The fact that Washington has a neutral court win over Baylor (1) is the only reason they’re still in the conversation here.
+They’re now 12-10 overall and they have just one Quad 1 and one Quad 2 win, which is equal to the number of Quad 3 losses — UCLA (115) at home and at Cal (146) — they’ve suffered.
+They’re currently in last place in the Pac-12.

-UTAH (NET: 74, NBC: Off the bubble): Utah is going to be mentioned here because they have beaten Kentucky (22) on a neutral and knocked off BYU (29) at home.
+UTAH (NET: 71, NBC: Off the bubble): The Utes missed out on a chance to land a road win at USC (39) as they blew a nine point second half lead.
+This team is going to be mentioned here because they have beaten Kentucky (22) on a neutral and knocked off BYU (29) at home.
 They are also 5-5 against the top two quadrants.
-Now, the key for Larry Krystkowiak is to make up a player that the Utes were missing when they played in Myrtle Beach Invitational so the Selection Committee can overlook losses to Coastal Carolina (196) and Tulane (152).
+Now, the key for Larry Krystkowiak is to make up a player that the Utes were missing when they played in Myrtle Beach Invitational so the Selection Committee can overlook losses to Coastal Carolina (199) and Tulane (172).

 SEC BUBBLE WATCH

-ALABAMA (NET: 41, NBC: Off the bubble): The biggest problem that Alabama has right now is their losses.
-They dropped a home game to Penn (165) on the opening night of the season, which is a Quad 4 loss.
+ALABAMA (NET: 40, NBC: Play-in game): The Crimson Tide whiffed on a great chance to add to their resume with a 14 point loss at LSU (23).
+To me, Alabama is one of the teams that is better than what their wins and losses might tell you right now, but they dropped a home game to Penn (165) on the opening night of the season, which is a Quad 4 loss.
 They lost a game to North Carolina (93) in the Bahamas.
 They also lost to Iowa State (70) in the Bahamas.
 Those do not look good right now.
-The Tide have turned their season around — beating Kansas State (89) on Saturday was their fourth straight win and their seventh win in the last nine games — but they have just one win over a top 50 team.
-They get LSU (24) on the road on Wednesday and, in February, play at Auburn (18) and LSU again.
-I think winning two of those three games will be critical.
+The Tide have turned their season around but they have just one win over a top 50 team.

-MISSISSIPPI STATE (NET: 48, NBC: Off the bubble): There’s not a lot to like about Mississippi State’s resume right now.
-They have one win over a top 75 team this season — Arkansas (28) at home — and their only road win came at Coastal Carolina (196).
-They’s lost to Louisiana Tech (84) at home and New Mexico State (118) on a neutral floor.
-What am I supposed to be impressed with?
-Losing at Oklahoma (46) on Saturday didn’t help.
-Winning at Florida (37) on Tuesday would.

-TENNESSEE (NET: 55, NBC: Next four out): Tennessee missed on a great chance to add a marquee win to their resume when they lost at Kansas (4) on Saturday.
-The Vols had won four of their last five prior to that game, and it looks like they’ve gotten their season turned around.
-They are 12-7 overall but just 3-7 against the top two quadrants and they have yet to beat a top 35 team.
-They still play eight Quad 1 games, and that doesn’t include Florida at home.
-The Vols are in a good spot if they can get hot.
+FLORIDA (NET: 41, NBC: 10): Florida’s computer numbers are strong, but after losing to Mississippi State (42) at home this week, their overall resume is pretty bland. they have home wins over Auburn (26) and Alabama (40), but their only road win came at South Carolina (75) and their three neutral site wins are against teams that look unlikely to get to the tournament.
+It’s enough to get them a bid, but now a seed that you would expect from a team as good as the Gators were supposed to be.

+MISSISSIPPI STATE (NET: 42, NBC: Play-in game): The Bulldogs added a critical road win on Tuesday night, going into Gainesville and knocking off Florida (41).
+It’s the second Quad 1 win in six days for Mississippi State, who needs to add some pop to the top of a resume that includes a pair of Quad 3 losses.
+This will help.

 BUBBLE WATCH FOR EVERYONE ELSE

-BYU (NET: 29, NBC: 11): The Cougars have really good computer numbers, and they do have some quality wins to their name — at Houston (33), Virginia Tech (50) and Utah State (62) on neutrals — but after losing at San Francisco (95) on Saturday, BYU now has a pair of Quad 2 losses and a 4-7 record against the top two Quads.
-With games remaining against Saint Mary’s (40) and Gonzaga (4) at home, BYU should be OK if they can get one of those and avoid the landmines.
+BYU (NET: 29, NBC: 10): BYU hit 17 threes on Thursday as they rolled Pacific at home.
+The Cougars have really good computer numbers, and they do have some quality wins to their name — at Houston (36), Virginia Tech (53) and Utah State (54) on neutrals — but they are just 4-7 against the top two Quads.
+With games remaining against Saint Mary’s (34) and Gonzaga (43 at home, BYU should be OK if they can get one of those and avoid the landmines.

-UTAH STATE (NET: 62, NBC: Off the bubble): The Aggies have neutral site wins over LSU (25) and Florida (37), which is enough to keep them in this discussion despite road losses at Boise State (102), UNLV (130) and Air Force (184).
-They make the trip to Viejas Arena to take on San Diego State (2) on Saturday, and that feels like a must-win for Utah State at this point.
+UTAH STATE (NET: 54, NBC: Off the bubble): Utah State absolutely could not lose at Wyoming (301) on Tuesday, and they didn’t.
+The Aggies have neutral site wins over LSU (19) and Florida (41), which is enough to keep them in this discussion despite road losses at Boise State (98), UNLV (129) and Air Force (197).
+They make the trip to Viejas Arena to take on San Diego State (1) on Saturday, and that feels like a must-win for Utah State at this point.

-VCU (NET: 39, NBC: Play-in game): The Rams avoided one of the landmines on their schedule as they went into Philly and knocked off La Salle.
-VCU is now 15-5 overall with a Quad 1 (LSU, 25) and Quad 2 (at Charleston, 134) win.
-The Rams have a ton of work left to do, but the fact that their worst loss is against Tennessee (55) on a neutral court and that there are a number of potential Quad 1 wins left on their league schedule is a good thing.
-Tuesday’s date with Richmond (47) in the Siegel Center feels enormous.

-RICHMOND (NET: 54, NBC: First four out): The Spiders lost to Dayton (5) on Saturday at home, a critical loss because it’s really the only game-changing opponent that they had left on their schedule.
-They do play VCU (39) twice, and picking them off in Richmond will be a Quad 1 win, but that’s not going to be enough to get them to leapfrog any high-major teams that play a dozen Quad 1 games in league play.
-Richmond is in a bad spot.

-RHODE ISLAND (NET: 47, NBC: First four out): The Rams avoided one of the landmines left on their schedule, winning at St. Bonaventure on Saturday, but they are not in a great spot at the moment.
-URI is on the wrong side of the bubble right now, and while every team in the power conferences are playing one or two Quad 1 games a week, URI has just two left on their schedule — their two games against Dayton (5).
-Their win at VCU (39) is nice, but it is counteracted by a loss at Brown (229).

-SAINT LOUIS (NET: 68, NBC: Off the bubble): The Billikens are just 2-5 against Quad 1 and 2 opponents, with wins at Richmond (54) and Kansas State (88).
-They don’t have any bad losses, but a Jalen Crutcher three at the buzzer at Dayton (5) two weeks ago may end up being what keeps them from making a real push to be a bubble team.

-NORTHERN IOWA (NET: 49, NBC: 12): Their strong NET and wins at Colorado (17) and over South Carolina (89) on a neutral keep the Panthers in the conversation, but loss at Southern Illinois (166) and Illinois State (214) are killers.
+NORTHERN IOWA (NET: 49, NBC: 11): Their strong NET and wins at Colorado (17) and over South Carolina (89) on a neutral keep the Panthers in the conversation, but losses at Southern Illinois (166) and Illinois State (214) are killers.
 UNI cannot lose another game unless it is against Loyola-Chicago (91) in the MVC tournament if they really want a chance at an at-large.